AndraxDev/speak-gpt/README.md

 > [!CAUTION]
 >
-> BE AWARE OF MALWARE.
+> BE AWARE OF MALWARE!
 You are allowed to compile SpealGPT and modify it but be very careful when someone other offers you to install their build.
 Such build may contain malware.
 Official builds does not contain nay malware and are checked by more than 60 different antiviruses using VirusTotal.
 You can find VirusTotal report on each release page and compare the hash of the binary files.

 > Developer identity